jju/anachronauts/AnachronautsSRD.md

 : (Industrial) TL 6 brings the development of fission power and microchip computing.

 TL 7
-: (Pre-Stellar) A pre-stellar society can reach orbit reliably and has telecommunications satellites.
+: (Modern) A pre-stellar society can reach orbit reliably and has telecommunications satellites.

 TL 8
-: (Pre-Stellar) At TL 8, it is possible to reach other worlds in the same system, although terraforming or full colonisation are not within the culture’s capacity.
+: (Late Modern) At TL 8, it is possible to reach other worlds in the same system, although terraforming or full colonisation are not within the culture’s capacity.
+Computers, lasers, miniaturization and mature nuclear fission technology all exists.

 TL 9
 : (Information) The defining element of TL 9 is the development of vast information networks on a planetary scale.

 TL 10
-: (New Human) With the advent of cryogenics and mechanical/cyborg assists, lifespans are extended virtually and nearby systems are opened up.
+: (Microscience) With the advent of cryogenics and mechanical/cyborg assists, lifespans are extended virtually and nearby systems are opened up.
 Aetherhooks can be created with the proper materials.
+AI is an actual thing, fusion technology is coming into being as are more useful robots.

 TL 11
-: (Transhuman) The first true artificial intelligences become possible, as computers are able to model synaptic networks.
+: (Transhuman) The first sapient artificial intelligences become possible, as computers are able to model synaptic networks.
+Fusion technology is maturing, antimatter is being theoretically understood.

 TL 12
 : (Geoengineering) Weather control revolutionises terraforming and agriculture.

 TL 13
-: (Seedphase) Matter transmogrification allows for massive rewriting of physical reality.
+: (Seedphase) Matter transmogrification nanotechnology is mature and allows for massive rewriting of physical reality.

 TL 14
-: (Stellar) Fusion weapons and vast destructive arrays available.
+: (Cult of Flesh) Fusion weapons and vast destructive arrays available.

 TL 15
 : (High Stellar) Aetherdrives developed, bringing FTL to those who don't want to make pacts with dark powers.